TheHive-Project/TheHiveDocs/admin/configuration.md

     ]
   }
 ```
 Certificate authorities are configured using `trustManager` key.
-It is used to establish secure connexion with remote host.
+It is used to establish a secure connection with remote host.
 Server certificate must be signed by a trusted certificate authority.
 ```
   ws.ssl.trustManager {
     stores = [